 Region/Town: DE – Germany, Rhineland-Palatinate, Gimmeldingen/Neustadt an der Weinstraße

 Name: Loblocher Hof

-Scenery: Close to the Palatinate Forest and the vineyards
+Scenery: Near the Palatinate Forest and vineyards

 Accommodation: B&B, Apartment